kinecosystem/kin-website-docs/docs/documentation/ios-sdk.md

 var publicAddress: String = account.publicAddress
 ```

-Before an account can be used on the blockchain it must be funded with some Kin.
+Before an account can be used on the blockchain, it must be funded with some Kin.
 When working in the playground environment, funding occurs via the Friendbot service.
 In the production environment, initial funding of user accounts is typically provided by developers like you from funds provided by Kin Foundation.
-For more information see [Friendbot](../kin-architecture-overview#friendbot)
+For more information, see [Friendbot](../kin-architecture-overview#friendbot)

-### Kin account status
+### Kin Account Status

 The current account status on the blockchain is queried with `status`.